hyosung11/Launch-School/Courses/journal.md

 10:28 Actually have gone back to the lessons and I am comparing them to my study guide notes and they're similar.

 11:05 It's helpful to work through the lessons again and compare to my study guide.

+11:27 I got to play with Sohee and eat something before the study group.

+12:51 It was a good study group session where we focused on execution context.
+I think I understand it.